timothyjamesbecker/SVE/README.md

 -f or --apply_fusion_model_path is used to apply a default model or to apply a new model you have created using the Training commands.
 For more information on how to generate new models or update/append into models see the full FusorSV documentation.<br><br>
 -p or --cpus sets the number of processor cores that will be used.
 This will increase the amount of RAM but will speed up the processing by p as all major parts of the FusorSV processing are out-of-core and optimally || due to complete independance in the data stream by partitions.<br><br>
 -M or cluster_overlap sets the amount of overlap permitted in the resulting VCF file for all samples attached to the -i argument.
 This currently uses a (non-optimal) reciprocal overlap scanning proceedure to join together toaching calls, where the final resulting breakpoints with be averaged across all calls.
 Individual VCF files will still remain, but this single master file will provide approximated genotype information with the support f every caller and the expectation under the fusion model giving you a clear an concise file to move forward with the biological relavence of the high-accuracy FusorSV calls.<br>
--L or --lift_over argument is used to pass a valid chain file to the FusorSV machinery to apply crossmap lift over<br>
+-L or --lift_over argument is used to pass a valid chain file to the FusorSV machinery to apply crossmap lift over, DEFAULT will use the current hg19 to HG38 lift over file taken from UCSC<br>